dasaderi/WhyNotOpenScience/README.md

 ## Our solution

-1) Listen: We believe that scientific inquiry should avoid erroneous preconceptions or assumptions about a problem.
+* Listen: We believe that scientific inquiry should avoid erroneous preconceptions or assumptions about a problem.
 Therefore our first step We will be to develop a survey to explore the underlying reasons for failure to adopt open-science practices in academia.
 The survey will seek to:
-      a) Understand researchers’ knowledge of and engagement with OS practices;
-      b) Learn about obstacles that prevent them from engaging in OS practices;
-      c) Ask what would incentivize them to adopt OS practices.
+      ** Understand researchers’ knowledge of and engagement with OS practices; ** Learn about obstacles that prevent them from engaging in OS practices; ** Ask what would incentivize them to adopt OS practices.

-2) Develop:
+* Develop:

-3) Educate and advocate:
+* Educate and advocate:

 We will develop a survey to explore the underlying reasons for failure to adopt open-science practices in academia.
 The survey will seek to: